authelia/authelia/docs/content/en/reference/cli/authelia/authelia_crypto_hash_generate.md

 ### Options

 ```
+  -c, --config strings    configuration files to load (default [configuration.yml])
   -h, --help              help for generate
+      --no-confirm        skip the password confirmation prompt
+      --password string   manually supply the password rather than using the prompt
 ```

 ### SEE ALSO